fathallah17/fathallah17/README.md

 - 🌱 I’m currently learning **as much as I can**

-- 👨‍💻 All of my projects are available at [fathallahjr.netlify.app](fathallahjr.netlify.app)
+- 👨‍💻 All of my projects are available at fathallahjr.netlify.app/

 - 📝 I regularly write articles on [medium.com/@fathallah5](medium.com/@fathallah5)